rnumata/CSharp-ProjetoVendas/README.md

 ### __Description__

-It is an application developed attending the C# discipline at university Positivo </br>
+It is an application developed attending the C# discipline at [Universidade Positivo](https://www.up.edu.br/institucional) </br>
 It is based according to the customer requirement (doc attached)</br>
 The main aim is to run a CRUD rotine